Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: Introduction

-In this Letter, we show that it is possible to address the Mott vs Slater question using the {\it core-level} hard-x-ray photoemission spectroscopy (HAXPES).
-With Ruddlesden-Popper iridates \sroa ($T_N\simeq$240~K)~\cite{Cao1998,Fujiyama12} and \srob ($\simeq$280~K)~\cite{Cao02} serving as test materials, we observe a distinct signature of the Mott and Slater mechanisms at the AFM transition.
+In this article, we show that it is possible to address the question using the {\it core-level} hard-x-ray photoemission spectroscopy (HAXPES).
+We observe a clear difference in the behavior of Ir 4$f$ core-level HAXPES spectra at the AFM transition between these materials.
 The experimental spectra are well reproduced by theoretical calculations based on the local density approximation (LDA) + dynamical mean-field theory (DMFT), which provide an explanation for the observed behavior and link it to a dominant Mott or Slater mechanism.